 The Bowl of Hygieia with the Serpent of Epidaurus

 The bowl of Hygieia has roots traced to Greek mythology.
 Hygieia, the daughter of Aesculapius, was the Greek Goddess of health and wellness.
 Her symbol shows a serpent drinking from a bowl or chalice.
 The bowl is wide and shallow, but with a long stem.
-This is the symbol used as pharmacy logo in Hungary.
+This is the symbol used as the pharmacy logo in Hungary.

-The symbol has different variations used by pharmacy associations in Canada, Germany, US, Australia, France, Austria, and other European countries.
+The symbol has different variations used by pharmacy associations in Canada, Germany, the US, Australia, France, Austria, and other European countries.

 In some Islamic countries, they prefer to attach the crescent and the star to it.